TestGorilla LogoTestGorilla Logo

 • Achievements at work

-Employees whose motivations align with your organization will be more engaged.
-This leads to a host of benefits, including higher productivity and profitability and lower absenteeism and turnover.
+Employees whose motivations align with your organization are more engaged, which leads to a host of benefits, including higher productivity and profitability and lower absenteeism and turnover.

 4. What are your pet peeves?

 Pet peeves refer to something, usually minor, that irritates someone on some level.
-This might not seem relevant during a job interview, but someone’s pet peeves can tell you about the factors that might affect their productivity.
+Someone’s pet peeves can tell you about the factors that might affect their productivity.

-They may refer more to their pet peeves that are relevant to the office or workplace.
-In these cases, you can ask follow-up questions to learn if they can stay productive despite these factors and learn how they work as a team member.
+They may refer more to their pet peeves relevant to the office or workplace – for example, a noisy office environment.
+In these cases, you can ask follow-up questions to see if they can stay productive despite these factors and learn how they work as a team member.

 5. How do you like to be managed?